modelscope/agentscope/examples/distributed_conversation/README.md

-# Distributed Basic
+# Distributed Conversation

-This example run a assistant agent and a user agent as separate processes and use rpc to communicate between them.
+This example will show
+- How to set up and run a distributed conversation.
+- How to configure and use different language models in the system.

+## Background

+This example demonstrates a distributed dialog system leveraging various language models.
+The system is designed to handle conversational AI tasks in a distributed manner, allowing for scalable and efficient dialog management.

+## Tested Models

+These models are tested in this example.
+For other models, some modifications may be needed.
+- Ollama Chat (llama3_8b)
+- Dashscope Chat (qwen-Max)
+- Gemini Chat (gemini-pro)

+## Prerequisites

 Before running the example, please install the distributed version of Agentscope, fill in your model configuration correctly in `configs/model_configs.json`, and modify the `model_config_name` field in `distributed_dialog.py` accordingly.

+## Running the Example
-Then, use the following command to start the assistant agent.
+Use the following command to start the assistant agent:

 ```
 cd examples/distributed_basic